NivenT/nivent.github.io/_posts/blog/2019-01-12-riemann-dirichlet.md

 Note that the trivial character $\chi=1$ has $\zeta(s)$ as its $L$-series (when $N=1$).

-Fix some (primitive) character $\chi\in X(N)$.
+Fix some (primitive) character $\chi\in X(N)$ with $N>1$ (so $\chi$ nontrivial!).
 It will turn out that these $L$-series each extend to meromorphic [^6] functions on the plane with their own product formulae and functional equations.
 The proofs of these facts are similar to those in the case of the Zeta function, so we may not always be as careful and trust that arguments could be made more carefully.
 For example, we observe the following product formula

 $$L(\chi,s)=\sum_{n\ge1}\frac{\chi(n)}{n^s}=\sum_{n\ge1}\prod_{p\mid n}\frac{\chi(p)^{v_p(n)}}{p^{v_p(n)s}}=\prod_p\sum_{n\ge0}\frac{\chi(p)^n}{p^{sn}}=\prod_p\parens{\frac1{1-\chi(p)p^{-s}}}$$